-It’s not enough to simply seeing the orders come in and rejoice.
+It’s not enough to simply see the orders come in and rejoice.
 It’s important for sustainable growth to find out where exactly your customers are coming from and how to you can make sure they keep coming.

 If you want to find out if your marketing is working and bringing in the results you need, you have to measure and analyse your marketing efforts regularly.

+If this feels overwhelming, fear not!
 I’ve put together an overview of why you should analyse your marketing results and how you can set up your own marketing analytics.